 Juniper Networks announced a new architecture -- MetaFabric -- that ties together its switching, routing and software into a comprehensive approach for data center and cloud networking.

 The new Juniper data center architecture pushes the networking industry beyond a "myopic" approach, said Andre Kindness, senior analyst for Forrester Research.
-"All scenarios have been about
+"All scenarios have been about virtual machine (VM) movement from server to server and programming [that movement].
+But the bigger story is between data centers, and then between data centers and the cloud.
+These hybrid environments -- no one is really addressing that."

 Networking has lagged behind other elements of the IT industry on the subject of interconnecting data centers and the cloud, Kindness said.
 MetaFabric is Juniper's attempt to get customers to think bigger than the data center network and thus create a larger cloud network.